Jeremy-Cleland/personal-portfolio/docs/AddingBlogPosts.md

 3. Each entry contains the post title, description, date, and categories
 4. The feed is referenced in your `robots.txt` file for discovery

-To update your RSS feed with new posts, the system automatically includes all posts in the `blogData.jsx` file.
+To update your RSS feed with new posts, the system automatically includes all posts in the `blogData.js` file.

 ## SEO Optimization